Last updated: Friday 29 May 2020

-If you are sick, in quarantine, or have been affected by the travel ban, please contact us via the form below or Live Chat to arrange an immediate transfer or refund of your test.
+If you are sick or in quarantine, please contact us via the form below or Live Chat to arrange an immediate transfer or refund of your test.

 The team at IELTS Australia